 At its best, ADSL can deliver up to 24Mbps reliably and quickly – though with similarly slow upload speeds to traditional cable internet – and the modems that run on it are everywhere.
 The downside is the way ADSL rolled out in this country, with Telstra maintaining a monopoly on the exchanges where every connection goes to.
 That means long waits for new connections or provider changes, as well as the dreaded “setup fees”.
 Those are all things that the NBN was designed to eliminate.

 In most cases, your choices are very limited – most will have access to ADSL, some will have cable as well, and almost everyone has access to the wireless options (though satellite is only available in rural areas).
 Once the NBN arrives, your choice will be made for you.
 You’ll get a letter in the mail telling you which connection type is going to be powering your broadband life going forward.

 If you’re moving house, it’s a perfect time to scope out what broadband connectivity options are going to be available at your new home.
 In an increasingly connected world, making sure you’re happy with your broadband connection is going to be as important as ensuring good water pressure was to home buyers of the previous generation.

-And finally, a lot of it comes down to your choice of internet provider.
-Because of the way the NBN is set up – at least for now – providers that cram as many users as possible onto their service for the lowest possible price aren’t going to be a great option if you’re looking for reliable broadband in the evening peak.
+Finally, a lot of it comes down to your choice of internet provider.
+Some NBN providers cram as many users as possible onto their service for the lowest possible price.
+They aren’t going to be a great option if you’re looking for reliable broadband in the evening peak.
 Be prepared to pay a little extra and do some research.
-This way, no matter what type of connection you end up on, you’ll be heading happily into the future.
+It’ll be all worthwhile when you avoid that familiar evening buffering feeling.